 After graduating from Wellesley College with a political science degree, Lisa published her first novel at age twenty-one.
-Her books are published in fourteen languages and are bestsellers all over the world.
+Her books are published in more than 20 languages and are bestsellers all over the world.

-Lisa writes for St. Martins Press and is represented by her agent Mel Berger of the William Morris agency.
+Lisa writes for Avon and is represented by her agent Mel Berger of the William Morris agency.

 At the competition in Atlantic City, Lisa's talent was singing an original composition, which won her a "talented nonfinalist" award.
 And to her delight, she got to keep the big sparkly crown, which sits on her bookshelf and now attracts keen interest from her daughter.

 By 1998 Lisa had started a family- getting married and receiving the award of having